 Math 400 Math 17

-Students graduating from high school in the spring of 1988 or later must meet the requirements of the College Preparatory Curriculum (CPC)as indicated in the above admission phase-in criteria chart.
+Students graduating from high school in 1988 or later must meet the requirements of the College Preparatory Curriculum (CPC).
 Students lacking required courses in any of the five areas must make up the deficiencies according to established guidelines.
 College courses taken to satisfy deficiencies will not apply toward core or degree requirements, but will be calculated in the cumulative grade point average.
 The following high school courses are minimum requirements for admission as a freshman.
 In June 1995, the Board of Regents adopted the Admissions Policy Direction to ensure that students who enter the University System of Georgia are prepared to succeed.

-Albany State University, in support of “raising the bar,” has implemented new phase-in admission criteria.
-Consequently, by the fall semester of

-2001, all students enrolling at Albany State University will meet higher standards.

-Courses (Units) Instructional Emphasis

-English (4) Grammar and usage

-Literature (American & World) Advanced composition skills

-Mathematics (4) Two courses in Algebra, one in Geometry and an additional high-level mathematics course

-Science (3) Physical Science

-At least two laboratory courses from Biology, Chemistry, Physics or related areas of science

-Social Science (3) American History

-World History

-Economics and Government

-Foreign Language (2) Two courses in one language emphasizing speaking, listening, reading and writing
+Applicants to Albany State University must have the following number of high school credits to be enrolled without restrictions: